10 ways in which having fewer toys might benefit your kids

 What’s more, the tidy up time is shorter as there are less toys to tidy up!
 Hence, more time to play.

-Children become more independent
+Children become more confident

 The result of the two points mentioned earlier – kids can choose and decide what to play with and they can manage the tidy-up by themselves – means they are more independent, which makes them more confident.